yu-iskw/bq-validator/README.md

 The `bq query --dry_run` command enables us to validate queries.
 However, the `bq` command doesn't support OIDC and impersonate service account.
+When we take advantage of OIDC and impersonate service account, the `bq-validator` command would be useful.

 ## How to use